da-cali/linux-x1-tablet/README.md

 ### Notes

-* The custom acpi loader does not currently support dual boot with Windows, so if you install it and want to boot on Windows you will have to disable it first, and update the grub before restarting.
+* The custom acpi loader does not currently support dual boot with Windows, so if you installed a kernel using this guide and want to boot on Windows you will have to disable it first, and update the grub before restarting.
-* Powertop and thermald greatly improve battery life, I recommend installing and setting up these tools as well.